Skip to Content

 If you would love to make it prettier, add trims along the hemline of the dress and sleeve.

-Find the webstory on the post here, 5 Easy Stpes to Make a Peasant Dress
+Find the webstory on the post here, DIY Fun: Free Peasant Dress Pattern

 Pin it for later here,